rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  I told him I had a copy of the state prosecutor's case file and it contained page upon page of
 *  threats from an alleged cartel commander saying the Monitor needed to stop criticizing the
 *  government or there would be consequences.
 There were screenshots of Linares' phone with the
 *  WhatsApp messages.
-S·nchez seemed surprised that I had the documents and warned that they were
+S√°nchez seemed surprised that I had the documents and warned that they were
 *  confidential.
 He said again that there was little evidence the crime had to do with journalism
 *  and no need for him to take over the case.
 Michoacan's state prosecutor was handling the
 *  case instead.
 That appeared to conclude the conversation.
 But as he packed up to head to a
-*  hearing, I reminded S·nchez that the threats against the Monitor were sent to stop the
+*  hearing, I reminded S√°nchez that the threats against the Monitor were sent to stop the
 *  corruption investigations of the same prosecutor's office that was now assigned to solve their
 *  killings.
 The office investigating the case had repeatedly been named as one of the suspects in
 *  the attacks by Linares.
 Could they really be trusted to solve a crime that the newspaper had
 *  accused them of being behind?
-S·nchez said he was only following the law.
+S√°nchez said he was only following the law.
 I can't change what's
 *  in the Constitution, he told me on his way out.
 The state prosecutor's office never replied to
 *  my requests for an interview.
 But Ixtlahuac, the mayor, agreed to answer my written questions
 *  about Linares' accusations that he had ordered the attacks.
 I was not the mastermind or the man